taikis/amidakuji/README.md

 I tested 10,000 times.

-I find that amidakuji is not randomly.
+I found that Amidakuji is not completely random.

 So. if you play Amidakuji, you should choose right over that you want.